 the mysqld process to monitor the table for

-subsequent logging in the binlog.
-If this happened during a node
+subsequent logging in the binary log.
+If this happened during a

 event operation object could be incorrect, which could lead to

 RecordSpecification used for an